ryx/datalayer.js/README.md

 ## But what is wrong with external tag management?
 It depends.
 If you want, go and use some 3rd party tool.
 You might even be happy with it.
 However, if you are a developer or a bigger organization with multiple dev teams or just care about performance, stability, and code control you really want to [understand the ideas and motivations behind datalayer.js](#) and maybe even use it.

 But don't get fooled by comments like "tag managers are great, because you don't need to change your software when you want to add new 'tags'".
 Honestly - how would you describe adding random scripts into a production environment, if not "changing the software"?
-Those people completely miss the fact that adding Javascript code (because that is what said "pixels" and "tags" are!) into a website is considered to be a *production deployment*.
+Call me old-fashioned, but adding Javascript code (because that is what said "pixels" and "tags" are!) into a live website is a *production deployment* to me.
 You insert new code into your *production environment*.
 Directly.
 Without CI testing.
 In most cases it is *untested, unknown, "blackbox" code*, written by some *unknown third party*.

 So, what else can you think of that is more scary than putting someone else's code into your live environment?
 At least one thing.
-Letting someone else put someone else's code into your live environment.
+Letting _someone else_ put _someone else's code_ into your live environment.
 To scare you even more, it will most likely be a junior web designer in some marketing agency, led by online marketing departments without deeper technical knowledge.
 Yay!
 Welcome to the world of modern, external "tag management".

 # Usage